jborjon/jborjon.github.io/notes/about-page-notes.md

-Hi, I'm Joseph, and I live, breathe, and dream writing so you can focus on running your business without ever worrying about your content again.
+Hi, I'm Joseph.
+I live, breathe, and dream writing so you can focus on running your business without ever worrying about your content again.

+Because of my peculiar journey, I believe it's my duty to empower people through my hard-won writing mastery, because a lack of time or inclination to write shouldn't be an obstacle to your goals.

+## Background

 Through writing, I've helped some 300 clients improve their personal brand and advance their careers.

+[Bachelor's degree and data science studies]

 [Why I do it]

 [Unique value proposition.]

-If subpar grammar could be [costing you business opportunities](https://hbr.org/2013/03/good-grammar-should-be-everyon), can you imagine what publishing lackluster content could be doing for your reputation?

 I don't want you to struggle the same way I did [go into story].

 ## My Story

-Growing up in Chile as a Chilean-American, I daydreamed of writing captivating fiction and nonfiction one day.
+Growing up in Chile as a Chilean-American, I daydreamed of writing captivating publications and stories one one day.
 I saw myself dazzling audiences with my magnificent command of the English language.

 But there was one problem: I didn't speak English.